Public invited to line funeral procession route for Papillion officer

 The procession will then turn east on First Street in order to pass the police department.
 It will then turn south on 72nd Street and west on Cedardale Road to the cemetery.

 Higgins, 57, died unexpectedly July 3 in Papillion.
-He grew up in Papillion, graduating from Papillion-La Vista High School in 1984.
-He continued his education at Southeast Community College in Milford, Nebraska, where in 1986 he received an associate degree in electrical engineering.
+He grew up in Papillion, graduating from Papillion La Vista High School in 1984.
+He continued his education at Southeast Community College in Milford, where in 1986 he received an associate degree in electrical engineering.

 People are also reading…